 You still have to practice…

 All of this technology will enhance your learning, but that doesn’t take away from the fact that you still have to spend time with your instrument and practice in a dedicated manner.
-That being said, it is 2011, and you should take advantage of the technology and tools around you.
+That being said, however, you should take advantage of the technology and tools around you.

 Aside from the tools above, you may want to get a quality pair of headphones and computer speakers so you can actually hear what you’re working on.
 And if you end up composing a lot, it would be worthwhile to invest in some music notation software like Finale or Sibelius, so you can quickly notate and print out your tunes for the musicians in your group.